baychub/cb-gsg/Getting-Started.md

-# Getting Started with Intel® RFID Sensor Platform (RSP)
+# Getting Started with Intel® RFID Sensor Platform (RSP) on Linux

 The instructions in this getting started guide will rapidly get an Intel RSP configuration up and running in your lab to prepare for solution development.
 The steps in this guide apply whether you provide your own hardware or buy the Intel RSP Developer Kit (RDK), available from the [atlasRFIDstore](https://www.atlasrfidstore.com/intel-rsp-h3000-integrated-rfid-reader-development-kit/).